inepali/meetup-ionic-deep-dive/README.md

 $ npm install --save @ionic-native/media
 ```

+By now you are expert developing mobile app using Ionic Framework.
 Let's continue and finish up.